 Imagine that your dog can go anywhere…do anything.
 Your dog enjoys meeting new people, going to the park, hanging out in the car, or even competing at a dog trial.

 Few things are more stressful than owning a dog with a behavior issue.
 You got your dog to be a family pet, and companion.
 However, things don’t always go as planned and you may have a big issue or a few big issues on your hands.
 What started out as a small problem quickly snowballed into a big one!
-As one of only two Certified Behavior Consultants on Long Island, I am uniquely equipped to help dogs with serious behavioral issues, including aggression.
+As a Certified Behavior Consultant currently pursuing an MSc in Clinical Animal Behavior, I am uniquely equipped to help dogs with serious behavioral issues, including aggression.

 We Can Help Dogs With: